alimjeeed/ascii-art-web-dockerize/README.md

 # ASCII Art Web Dockerize

-**ASCII Art Web Dockerize** is an updated version of **ASCII Art Web Stylize**, now containerized with Docker for easier deployment and consistent execution.
-This project maintains the core functionality of transforming text into ASCII art while leveraging Docker for streamlined setup.
+**ASCII Art Web Dockerize** is a Go-powered web app that transforms your text into stunning ASCII art with a fun, Minecraft-inspired design.
+Its responsive interface ensures a smooth, engaging experience on any device, from desktop to mobile, making your words come alive in creative, pixelated style.

+### Docker Support

+This project now includes a `Dockerfile`, allowing you to easily containerize and deploy the application.
+With Docker, you can run the app in an isolated environment, ensuring consistency across different systems and simplifying the deployment process.

 ## Screenshot